Love Battery: Return to independent labels, Confusion Au Go Go, and first hiatus (1997–2005)

-Various reunions (2006–present)
+Various reunions and Through a Crack in the Matrix (2006–present)

 After a prolonged period of inactivity the band played their first show in four years on June 23, 2006, at Neumo's in Seattle, WA.
-The then-current lineup consisted of Nine, Whitworth, Simpson, and Musburger.
+The lineup consisted of Nine, Whitworth, Simpson, and Musburger.

 Love Battery reunited amidst the individual members' other projects to perform at The Mix in Seattle, Washington on October 22, 2011.
 Nine and Whitworth had enlisted bassist Chris Eckman and drummer Ben Ireland to complete the lineup.
 In 2012, they performed in venues such as LoFi Performance Gallery on May 19, the Mural Amphitheatre on August 20, and the Comet Tavern on September 29 alongside artists such as Atomic Bride, Summer Babes, and Blood Orange Paradise.
 On their Myspace page, they announced plans to release new material in the following year, which ultimately never came to fruition.
 Nine and Whitworth instead teamed up with bassist Kurt Danielson (Tad), drummer Garrett Shavlik (The Fluid), and vocalist Katie Scarberry in a band called Vaporland.
 They released their self-titled debut album in 2014.

 The Dayglo lineup of Love Battery (Nine, Whitworth, Tillman, and Finn) reunited in 2018 to play the Dayglo album in its entirety at several Seattle shows.
 In late 2022, a Love Battery album got remastered for the first time as Jackpot Records handled the Dayglo reissue on vinyl.
-The Dayglo lineup also reunited for a one-off performance in October of that same year as well.
+The Dayglo lineup also reunited for a one-off performance in October of that same year.
+By the end of the year, Cassady Laton had joined on drums.
 In 2024, Love Battery was announced as a headliner on the second stage of Seattle's Freakout Festival, which also included the return of Fairweather on bass.
+Love Battery announced their sixth studio album in 2026, titled Through a Crack in the Matrix, with Flotation Records cited as the label.
+Two shows with Swervedriver were booked for the end of 2026 as well.

+Influences

+Love Battery cited influences including Butthole Surfers, Scratch Acid, Dinosaur Jr., Mudhoney and Nirvana.